MinnPost/minnpost-wordpress/wp-content/plugins/raw-html/readme.txt

 == Changelog ==

+= 1.5.1 =
+* Added limited support for the page builder included with GoodLayers themes (e.g. Mediso).
+* Tested with WP 4.8.2 and 4.9-beta1.

 = 1.5 =
 * Added a way to run shortcodes inside [raw] tags.
 To enable shortcodes, add the `shortcodes=1` attribute to the tag.
 Example: `[raw shortcodes=1]some code ... [my-shortcode] ... other code[/raw]`.